MatthiasHarzer/hka-2fa-proxy/README.md

 # HKA 2FA Proxy (owa)

 A simple proxy to internal access of Outlook Web Access (OWA) by providing the OTP secret.
-This can be used to integrate the Outlook calendar into other applications, which usually requires providing the OTP next to calendar-share URL.
+This can be used to integrate the Outlook calendar into other applications, which usually requires signing in with the OTP when accessing the calendar-share URL.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <br>